I can’t remember why I started drinking, even. I used to be able to remember. Then I forgot.

 I hugged her.

 It wasn’t that bad.

 I saw Dr. Hollowood once a month.
-He recommended three times, but that’s a lot of money.
+He recommended once a week, but that’s a lot of money.

 “Is my zipper open?” said the guy beside me.